 - Millisecond-level latency (physical replication).

-Apsara PolarDB performs physical replication from the primary node to read-only nodes based on the Redo log instead of logical replication based on the Binlog.
+PolarDB performs physical replication from the primary node to read-only nodes based on the Redo log instead of logical replication based on the binlog.
 This greatly improves the efficiency and stability.
-No latency is incurred for Apsara PolarDB even if you perform DDL operations on a large table, such as adding indexes or fields.
+No latency is incurred for PolarDB even if you perform DDL operations on a large table, such as adding indexes or fields.

 - Unlocked backup.